Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 * random_image_select() : (Code lines 387-400) Used to select pseudo-randomly images from the center, left or rigth camera.
 * random_flip(): ( Code lines 405 - 418).
 Used to flip images pseudorandomly.
 * random_sadow(): (Code lines 423 - 457).
 Used to apply a random shadow mask on images.
-* brigth_augmentation2(): (Code lines 468 - 479) used to shift sligthly the image brigth in HSV color space using a random
+* brigth_augmentation2(): (Code lines 468 - 479) used to shift sligthly the image brigth in HSV color space using a random_uniform deviation.